-Towards a Synchronous Timing Annex for AADL White-paper submitted to the SAE committee on the AADL standard
+A Synchronous Annex for the AADL White-paper submitted to the SAE committee on the AADL standard

 Loïc BesnardCNRS,Thierry GautierINRIA,Paul Le GuernicINRIA,Jean-Pierre TalpinINRIA, mailto:talpin@irisa.fr

 - Abstract -

 We propose a synchronous timing annex for the AADL standard.
 Our approach consists of building a synchronous model of computation and communication that best fits the semantic and expressive capability of the AADL and yet requires little to know (syntactic) extension to it, i.e. to identify a synchronous core of the AADL (which prerequisites a formal definition of synchrony at hand) and define a formal design methodology to use the AADL in a way that supports formal analysis, verification and synthesis.